MetPX/sarracenia/docs/source/Contribution/Development.rst

 Note that the *fclean* subscriber looks at files in and keeps files around long enough for them to go through all the other tests.
-It does this by waiting a reasonable amount of time (45 seconds, the last time checked.) then it compares the file that have been posted by sr3_watch to the files created by downloading from it.
+It does this by waiting a reasonable amount of time (45 seconds, the last time checked.) then it compares the file that have been posted by watch to the files created by downloading from it.
 As the *sample now* count proceeds, it prints "OK" if the files downloaded are identical to the ones posted by sr_watch.
 The addition of fclean and the corresponding cfclean for the cflow_test, are broken.
 The default setup which uses *fclean* and *cfclean* ensures that only a few minutes worth of disk space is used at a given time, and allows for much longer tests.